Our Services

 Helpful Resources

-There are several factors to consider if your head feels heavier and your neck seems to give out as the day goes on.
-See below to understand more.
-Most cases stem from posture related muscle fatigue, stress, or poor sleep and often improve with ergonomics, simple neck strengthening and stretching, movement breaks, and stress control, but sudden emotion triggered head dropping or progressive weakness with double vision, swallowing or speech trouble, limb symptoms, or arm numbness can signal cataplexy, myasthenia gravis, or cervical spine problems that need prompt medical care.
+Most cases result from posture-related muscle fatigue, stress, or poor sleep, and typically improve with better ergonomics, neck strengthening and stretching exercises, regular movement breaks, and stress management.
+However, sudden emotion-triggered head dropping, or progressive weakness paired with double vision, swallowing or speech difficulty, limb symptoms, or arm numbness can signal serious conditions like cataplexy, myasthenia gravis, or cervical spine problems that require prompt medical attention.

 While that phrase can sound alarming, there are several possible explanations—some common and mild, others more serious.
 Understanding what's behind that heavy, tired head feeling can help you decide what to do next.